openscm/openscm/docs/usage.rst

 hierarchical levels if possible: a view to a higher level parameter yields the sum of its child parameters.
 This implies that, once a *writable* view to a parameter is requested, there cannot be a view to one of its children.
-Otherwise consostency cannot be guaranteed, so an error is raised.
+Otherwise consistency cannot be guaranteed, so an error is raised.
 The same holds if a child parameter has already been set and the user tries to set values for one of its parent parameters.
 A similar logic applies to the hierarchy of regions.